Parade11/Chrono-Ark-CSV-Editor/README.md

 - **Insert a column** at a specific position: Select a column, then `Edit > Insert Column Before...`
 - **Delete a column**: Select a column, then `Edit > Delete Column` (or `Ctrl+Shift+D`)

-### Translating Columns with DeepL
+### Translating Columns with Multiple Services

-Automatically translate content from one column to another using DeepL (no setup required!):
+Automatically translate content from one column to another using multiple translation services:

 1. **Translate a column**:
    - Right-click on the target column header (e.g., "Korean")
-   - Select "Translate Column with DeepL..."
+   - Select "Translate Column..."
    - Choose source column (e.g., "English")
    - Enter source language code (e.g., "EN")
    - Enter target language code (e.g., "KO")
+   - Select preferred translation service or use automatic fallback
    - Click "Translate"

 2. **Language codes**: